jggatter/Notes/docker/docker basics.md

 Push a tagged image to a repository
 `docker push repository/image:version`

+Push all tags of an image name to a repository:
+`docker push --all-tags repository/image`

 Pull a hosted image from the docker registry to the local system `docker pull repository/image:version`